oracle-livelabs/adb/shared/workshops/adb-datastudio/using-avs/9-create-measure.md

 1. Add measure QUANTITY.
 2. Add measure DISCOUNT_PERCENT.

 By default, the aggregation expression is SUM.
-For measures such as SALES and QUANTITY it makes sense that data would be aggregated by SUM up the hierarchies.
+For measures such as SALES and QUANTITY, it makes sense that those measures would be aggregated by SUM.

 ![Show Measures](images/9-measures-1.png)

 ## Task 3 - Change Aggregation Method of Discount Percent

 Does it make sense to aggregate DISCOUNT\_PERCENT by SUM?
 Probably not.
-It rarely makes sense to aggregate percentages by SUM because ratios usually need be calculated at the level of aggregation that is being reported on.
+It rarely makes sense to aggregate percentages by SUM because ratios usually need to be calculated at the level of aggregation that is being reported on.
 In this case, we can aggregate DISCOUNT_PERCENT using AVERAGE.

 1. Select the DISCOUNT_PERCENT MEASURE in the tree control.
 2. Change the Expression for DISCOUNT_PERCENT to AVG.

 ![Discount Percent Avg](images/9-discount-pct-avg.png)

-**Pro-tip:**  It is important to be thoughtful when averaging percentages.
-In this case, because each row represents a sale of a single movie it is ok to average.
+**Pro-tip:**  It rarely makes sense to SUM ratios such as percentages.
+For example, you would not SUM the percent change in sales from a prior period.
+Most ratios should be calculated at the same level of aggregation as being reporting on.
+For example, the percent change in sales for the current year as compared to the prior year should be calculated using year-level sales values.
+That is SUM(sales) / SUM(sales prior period).

+In the case of the Discount Percent measure, we can average because each row represents a single sale (quantity = 1).
+We also need to consider the meaning of 0 and null values.
+In this data set, there are null values where there is no discount.
+Therefore, the average of Discount Percent is the average of when a discount was given.
 If the quantity was anything other than 1, a weighted average would probably be needed.
 See [Live SQL tutorial Aggregating Data using Weighted Averages in Analytic Views](https://livesql.oracle.com/apex/livesql/file/tutorial_G4EG6JY9E0U6TFT2RCCLT3F1V.html)

+The bottom line is that you must be thoughtful when aggregating rations using average.

 ## Acknowledgements